Charles123/CJFreedom-Panel/README.md

 <h2>Notes for usage</h2>
 <ul>
-<li>When passwords are saved to a client's machine it is saved in BASE64 encoding, this makes it undecodable to a glancing eye, however this is easy to interpret.</li>
+<li>When passwords are saved to a client's machine it is saved in BASE64 encoding, this makes it undecodable to a glancing eye, however this is easy to interpret by machine.
+Passwords are transmitted with plain text so SSL is reccomended.
+SSL Force is a config option.</li>
 </ul>

 <h2>License</h2>